deduke-men-a-selanna/angel/English-Pronunciation.md

     ew     like                           ou  in   ouvir
     i      like                           i   in   isso
            or like                        ai  in   reais
-    ia     like                           ai in reais + a in estudar ie     like                           ai  in   reais
+    ia     like                           aia in   caía
+    ie     like                           ai  in   reais
     o      like                           o   in   moda
     oo     like                           u   in   uvas
     oa     like                           ou  in   ouvir
     oe     like                           ou  in   ouvir
-    oi     like                           o in moda + i in isso oy     like                           o in moda + i in isso ou     like                           o   in   moda
+    oi     like                           oi  in   boia
+    oy     like                           oi  in   boia
+    ou     like                           o   in   moda
            or like                        au  in   aumentar
     ow     like                           ou  in   ouvir
            or like                        au  in   aumentar
     u      like                           a   in   estudar
     uy     like                           ai  in   reais
-    ur     see remarks below, but also
-           like                           u in uvas + r
+    ur     ☞ see remarks below, but also like                           u in uvas + r
     y      in stressed syllables like     ai  in   reais else like                      i   in   isso